cloud-gov/pages-builder/README.md

 # federalist-builder [![Build Status](https://travis-ci.org/18F/federalist-builder.svg?branch=master)](https://travis-ci.org/18F/federalist-builder)

-This application is used to launch build tasks for Federalist in an AWS ECS Docker container based on messages from an AWS SQS queue.
-It limits the number of simultaneous tasks to stay under the ECS cluster's memory capacity.
+This application is used to launch build tasks for Federalist in containers on cloud.gov based on messages from an AWS SQS queue.

+##### The Build Scheduler

+The Build Scheduler is the component of this app that recurively monitors SQS for new messages.
-It works by recursively checking an SQS queue for new messages.
-When a message is received, it checks an ECS cluster to see if it has capacity to run a task.
-If it does, it runs the task.
-When the task successfully returns, the message is deleted from the queue.
+When a new messages is received, it checks the cluster to see if a container is available on which to run a build in response to the message.
+If a container is available, it tells the cluster to start the build.

+##### The Cluster

+The Cluster is responsible for being aware of what is going on in cloud.gov.
+It does the following:

+- Maintains a list of what build containers are running in cloud.gov, and which ones are running builds
+- Starts new builds on an available container
+- Marks containers as available when a build is complete
+- Stops builds if they run for more than 5 minutes without calling back

+The Cluster regularly queries cloud.gov's API for apps running a [federalist-docker-build](https://github.com/18F/federalist-docker-build) container and keeps a list of them.

+When a build is started, it finds an available container and associates the build with the container.
+Then it uses the Cloud Foundy API to update the container's environment to match the environment specified by the build and restages the container's app.

+When a build is complete, the container will callback to an HTTP hook on this app with its `buildID`.
+When this happens, the cluster looks up the container running the build and dissociates the build from the container.

+If a build runs on a container for more than 5 minutes, the cluster will consider the build a failure, and dissociate the build from the container without a callback.

 ## Installation and configuration